TriplyDB/Documentation/docs/ratt-working-with-ratt/index.md

   <dt><code>overwrite</code></dt>
   <dd>Whether the graphs that are being uploaded by RATT should replace any existing graphs with the same name in the dataset.
 Graphs appearing in the dataset with a different name than those uploaded by RATT are kept.
 The default value is <code>false</code>.</dd>
   <dt><code>defaultGraph</code></dt>
-  <dd>The standard graph name that will be used for storing the triples that originate from the RATT pipeline.
-This overrides the required <code>defaultGraph</code> configuration in the RATT context.
-(See the section on <a href='#configuring-the-standard-graph'>configuring the standard graph</a> for more information.)</dd>
+  <dd>The standard graph name that will be used for storing the triples that originate from the RATT pipeline.</dd>
   <dt><code>synchronizeServices</code></dt>
   <dd>Whether active services should be automatically synchronized once new data is uploaded.
 The default value is <code>false</code>.</dd>
   <dt><code>triplyDb</code></dt>